Project Context

 Memory gives the agent context that persists across sessions.
-There are two layers:
+There are three layers: project memory (AGENTS.md), team memory (shared, version-controlled), and user memory (per-user).

 Project memory